Everbridge (NASDAQ:EVBG) Issues FY 2022 Earnings Guidance

-Everbridge (NASDAQ:EVBG – Get Rating) last issued its quarterly earnings results on Monday, May 9th.
-The technology company reported ($0.02) EPS for the quarter, beating the consensus estimate of ($0.18) by $0.16.
-The firm had revenue of $100.38 million during the quarter, compared to analysts’ expectations of $98.82 million.
-Everbridge had a negative return on equity of 8.51% and a negative net margin of 25.73%.
-The business’s quarterly revenue was up 22.1% compared to the same quarter last year.
-During the same period in the prior year, the firm posted ($0.13) earnings per share.
-On average, research analysts anticipate that Everbridge will post -1.74 earnings per share for the current year.

-In related news, CEO Vernon Irvin sold 794 shares of the business’s stock in a transaction on Monday, May 2nd.
+In other Everbridge news, CEO Vernon Irvin sold 794 shares of the company’s stock in a transaction that occurred on Monday, May 2nd.
 The shares were sold at an average price of $43.11, for a total value of $34,229.34.
-Following the completion of the sale, the chief executive officer now owns 2,378 shares of the company’s stock, valued at approximately $102,515.58.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Company insiders own 0.44% of the company’s stock.
+Following the transaction, the chief executive officer now owns 2,378 shares in the company, valued at approximately $102,515.58.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, insider Ajay Nigam sold 3,316 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
+The shares were sold at an average price of $39.29, for a total transaction of $130,285.64.
+Following the completion of the transaction, the insider now owns 15,140 shares in the company, valued at approximately $594,850.60.
+The disclosure for this sale can be found here.
+Insiders have sold 4,474 shares of company stock worth $180,207 in the last 90 days.
+0.44% of the stock is owned by company insiders.

-Institutional investors have recently bought and sold shares of the stock.
-Parametric Portfolio Associates LLC grew its stake in shares of Everbridge by 47.9% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 66,651 shares of the technology company’s stock worth $4,488,000 after acquiring an additional 21,588 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC grew its stake in shares of Everbridge by 1,641.5% in the 4th quarter.
-Weiss Multi Strategy Advisers LLC now owns 34,830 shares of the technology company’s stock valued at $2,345,000 after purchasing an additional 32,830 shares during the last quarter.
-Marshall Wace LLP purchased a new position in shares of Everbridge in the 4th quarter valued at approximately $2,194,000.
-Barclays PLC grew its stake in shares of Everbridge by 542.1% in the 4th quarter.
-Barclays PLC now owns 30,373 shares of the technology company’s stock valued at $2,045,000 after purchasing an additional 25,643 shares during the last quarter.
-Finally, Advisors Asset Management Inc. lifted its holdings in shares of Everbridge by 25.3% in the 4th quarter.
-Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock valued at $1,585,000 after buying an additional 4,753 shares during the period.
+A number of institutional investors have recently added to or reduced their stakes in EVBG.
+Weiss Multi Strategy Advisers LLC increased its stake in shares of Everbridge by 1,641.5% during the 4th quarter.
+Weiss Multi Strategy Advisers LLC now owns 34,830 shares of the technology company’s stock worth $2,345,000 after purchasing an additional 32,830 shares during the last quarter.
+Marshall Wace LLP acquired a new position in shares of Everbridge during the 4th quarter worth $2,194,000.
+Barclays PLC increased its stake in shares of Everbridge by 542.1% during the 4th quarter.
+Barclays PLC now owns 30,373 shares of the technology company’s stock worth $2,045,000 after purchasing an additional 25,643 shares during the last quarter.
+Advisors Asset Management Inc. increased its stake in shares of Everbridge by 25.3% during the 4th quarter.
+Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock worth $1,585,000 after purchasing an additional 4,753 shares during the last quarter.
+Finally, Virtu Financial LLC increased its stake in shares of Everbridge by 446.7% during the 4th quarter.
+Virtu Financial LLC now owns 10,841 shares of the technology company’s stock worth $730,000 after purchasing an additional 8,858 shares during the last quarter.
 Hedge funds and other institutional investors own 97.63% of the company’s stock.

 Everbridge Company Profile (Get Rating)